nurmaton/qs-nets/README.md

-# Flexible Kokotsakis Polyhedra (Quadrangular Base, Equimodular Elliptic Type)
+# Quasi-Symmetric Nets: A Constructive Approach to the Equimodular Elliptic Type of Kokotsakis Polyhedra

-This repository accompanies the paper **“Flexible $3 \times 3$ Nets of Equimodular Elliptic Type.”**
+This repository accompanies the paper
+**“Quasi-Symmetric Nets: A Constructive Approach to the Equimodular Elliptic Type of Kokotsakis Polyhedra.”**
 It provides constructive criteria, verified examples (closed-form and numerical), and code to **search, verify, construct, and visualize** flexible Kokotsakis polyhedra of **equimodular elliptic type** for the quadrangular base case ($n=4$).

-The repo includes:
+The repository includes:
 - **Symbolic verification notebooks** (Wolfram Mathematica) that check the existence criterion and the examples.
 - **Interactive Python visualizations** (Matplotlib) that animate flexion in $\mathbb{R}^3$.
 - **A numerical search & verification pipeline** implementing the algebraic conditions from the paper.
+- **Appendix documentation** explaining the structure and usage of visualization scripts in each example folder.

 ---